devzbysiu/aos/README.md

 the test is fixed and changes are saved.
 The widget is blinking and then changes to green which means the tests passed.

-AOT is built upon [chester](https://github.com/devzbysiu/chester).
-Chester listens for changes in your project and runs the tests.
-It also exposes API which is consumed by AOT.
+AOS is built upon [chester](https://github.com/devzbysiu/chester).
+Chester listens for changes in your project and runs various code tool.
+It also exposes API which is consumed by AOS.

+Currently, supported statistics are:

+- `cargo check` result
+- `cargo test` result
+- code coverage via `cargo tarpaulin`

 The widget is created with awesome [eww](https://github.com/elkowar/eww).